 A healthy understanding of sexuality should come from parents and teachers, not from Pornhub.

 This is the only way to help young people understand what they’re encountering.

-Sadly, we have to factor in the fact that child porn is part of this discussion, with 20,000 illegal images of such being added to the internet every week.
+Sadly, we have to factor in the fact that offensive images of children are part of this discussion, with 20,000 illegal images of such being added to the internet every week.
 Youngsters need to understand the line between age-restricted content, and content that is unlawful and wrong – and this will only happen with education.

 Sexual content isn’t all parents need to worry about.
 The NSPCC state that around 25% of children have been exposed to “racist or hate messages” online too.
 Unfortunately, such material seems to be becoming far more widespread at the time of writing.